mlflow/mlflow/docs/source/gateway/index.rst

      - Databricks Model Serving
      - Endpoints with compatible schemas
      - Yes
+† Llama 2 is licensed under the LLAMA 2 Community License, Copyright © Meta Platforms, Inc. All Rights Reserved.

 When creating a route, the provider field is used to specify the name of the provider for that model.
 This is a string value that needs to correspond to a provider